Monitor your progress toward your degree.

 The Worksheet is the view you will use most often to see which requirements you have met and which you still need to meet in order to graduate.
 When you first log in to Degree Works, your standard degree audit will display.

-The top area shows your basic information like advisor, GPA, major(s) and minor(s), and class standing.
+The top area shows your basic information like advisor, GPA, major(s) and minor(s), and class standing by earned credits (freshman, sophomore, etc.).
 If you are pursuing two degrees, you will have different audits for each degree.
 You can switch between audits by selecting from the “Degree” menu at the top of the page.

 Below the legend, the areas you need to meet for your degree (general education, major and minor requirements, etc.) are displayed in blue headers.
 On the right side of each header, your first term at Hope is displayed.
-All students follow the Catalog requirements for their first term at Hope.
+All students follow the requirements as listed in the Catalog for their first term at Hope.

 Below each header are the specific requirements for that area.
 Once all requirements for an area have been met, that area will have a green check mark.